yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 Research
 ======
-My group focuses on **human factors and human-centered AI for software engineering**, including user cognition, sustainability for open source software, AI for software engineering, and computer science education.
+My group focuses on **human factors and human-centered AI for software engineering**, including human cognition, AI for software engineering, sustainability for open source software, and computer science education.
 Our work aims to bridge the divide between human cognition and automated models for programming.
 Our work spans software,